We are Transition Walthamstow

 We want to build a strong community that allows us all to transition to a low-carbon lifestyle.
 We can only do this if we work together – collective action over individual responsibility.
 How we do this depends on what Walthamstow needs.

 We hope to learn and share what we can about climate change, how it will affect us all and what we can do about it.
 We aim to do this by working with local organisations to create a network of climate-friendly businesses so local people can make informed decisions about where they spend their money.

 We want to share knowledge via skills sessions such as insulating your home, switching to greener energy, growing your own food, moving to a low-carbon diet, moving away from car dependency.
 But we also want to create a sense of community in Walthamstow, a place where we can all get together to share ideas, food and companionship.

-So whether you are passionate about local food production, a better street environment, improved home energy efficiency, a healthier local economy, or have further ideas, we are the people to see and talk to.
-Some of our established and emerging projects are listed here.
+So whether you are passionate about local food production, a better street environment, improved home energy efficiency, a healthier local economy, or have any other ideas, we are the people to talk to.

 Everyone is welcome to join Transition Walthamstow.
 We want to build a diverse and inclusive group that reflects what Walthamstow looks like.
 A group that has all kinds of skills and knowledge to share.